mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     dir and dfile should be stored in each object.

     :code:`write_files` is the writer for writing the object to storage.
-Input is an object (TimeSeries/Seismogram), output is the original object with some more parameters added.
+Input is an object (TimeSeries/Seismogram), output is the metadata of the original object with some more parameters added.
+This is the reverse of :code:`read_files`.

-    :code:`write_to_db` is to save an atomic data object (TimeSeries or Seismogram) to be managed with MongoDB.
-It will write to the doc and to the database, then return the metadata of the object.
+    :code:`write_to_db` is to save a list of atomic data objects (TimeSeries or Seismogram) to be managed with MongoDB.
+It will write to the doc and to the database for every metadata of the target mspass object.
+Then return a dataframe of the metadata for target mspass objects.
+    The function is the reverse of :code:`read_to_dataframe`.

 Read
 ~~~~~~~